hblanko/json-schema-forms/README.md

  - Some features from JSON Schema types, e.g. the 'contains' directive from the 'object' type
  - Reconstruction of form data into JSON (either client- or server-side)
  - Beautifying Layout and general bugfixing.

+This script was initially conceived to be used in the framework of [the Cookbase Project](https://github.com/hblanko/cookbase).